 The Skyline tool generates a 3D polyline representation of the line separating the sky from the surface and features surrounding each observer point.
 The tool can also generate silhouettes which can be used by the Skyline Barrier tool to generate shadow volumes.

 When only observer points are provided, the resulting skyline is referred to as a horizon line, or ridgeline.
 The horizon line is generated by casting a line of sight from the observer covering the azimuth range specified in the azimuth options.
-A line of sight is checked after each Azimuth Increment, and all of the azimuth values are expressed in degrees.
+A line of sight is checked after each azimuth increment, and all of the azimuth values are expressed in degrees.
 A smaller increment produces greater sampling, leading to a more precise representation of the ridgeline.
 A ridgeline is generated as a 3D line where each vertex is the farthest visible point along each sampled line of sight.
 If the observer can see all the way to the edge of the surface in a given direction, then the vertex is generated at the point where the line of sight reaches the edge of the surface.
-If a Maximum Horizon Radius is provided, then the vertex will still be along the line of sight but no further from the observer point than the specified maximum.
+If a Maximum Horizon Radius parameter value is provided, then the vertex will still be along the line of sight but no further from the observer point than the specified maximum.

-For each of the three azimuth-related parameters, a field of the Input Observer Point Features may be specified rather than specifying a value.
+For each of the three azimuth-related parameters, a field of the Input Observer Point Features parameter value may be specified rather than specifying a value.
 This is useful if more than one skyline is to be created, which occurs when more than one observer point is considered.